The Bennington Apartments evoke 19th-century Euclid Avenue

 The Henry boarding house, 2401 Le Conte Avenue (courtesy of Paul Roberts)

-The Henrys first appeared in Berkeley in 1896, when Aurelia was a student at Cal, and the following year built a house at 2401 Le Conte Avenue, across the street from Frank Wilsons home.
-A stately, turreted affair clad in brown shingles, the Henry house was constructed by Fred Estey.
+The Henrys first appeared in Berkeley in 1896, when Aurelia was a student at Cal, and the following year moved into a new house at 2401 Le Conte Avenue, across the street from Frank Wilsons home.
+A stately, turreted Queen Anne clad in brown shingles, the house was designed and constructed by Frederick Estey.
+(According to the contract notice published in April 1897, the owner was Jennie L. Merritt.
+The deed was held by Thomas F. Dyer, who was assessed on the parcel from 1898 to 1902.)
 It was large enough to accommodate the couple, the youngest four of their six children, five boarders, and a cook.

 Northgate Hotel c.
 1905 (Louis L. Stein collection, Berkeley Historical Society)